 Sicilian vote, Berlusconi threat add to Italy uncertainty

-Berlusconi's angry attack on Monti's technocrat government, which his center-right People of Freedom (PDL) group has supported in parliament for almost a year, underscored the political confusion ahead of next year's national vote.
+Berlusconi's angry attack on Monti's technocrat government, which his center-right People of Freedom (PDL) has supported in parliament for almost a year, underscored the political confusion ahead of next year's national vote.

 The billionaire former prime minister, convicted of tax fraud last week, attacked Monti's austerity policies on Saturday, announcing that the PDL may withdraw its support and bring the government down.